-- □ A small learning community - ☐ High standards for all students "All Means All" - ☐ A rigorous and relevant curriculum - ☐ Effective and extensive career guidance and counseling
+- □ A small learning community - □ High standards for all students "All Means All" - □ A rigorous and relevant curriculum - Effective and extensive career guidance and counseling

 The elements listed above are necessary components of an effective system of secondary education.
-The Council has identified these keys thorough investigation of national and international examples of high school reform.
-One such system is that of the Denmark.
+The Council has identified these keys through an investigation of national and international examples of high school reform.
+One such system is Denmark.
 Denmark is notable for the high quality of its technical training and for the flexibility of its system.
 High school education in Denmark offers pathways between technical and academic education and training at all levels, responding rapidly to the needs of business.
 As Learning from Denmark, a study of high school education in Denmark conducted by the Public School Forum and the North Carolina Center for International Understanding, notes, this nation's approach to high school education has been highly recognized for the following:

-- Offering high school students a wide array of individual choices as to programs and focus - Providing early guidance on which path would be best suited to individual needs and ambitions - Operating a system flexible enough to accommodate changes in educational direction - Achieving a very high success ratio in terms of young people successfully completing their high school education
+- Offering high school students a wide array of individual choices as to programs and focus - Providing early guidance on which path would be best suited to individual needs and ambitions - Operating a system flexible enough to accommodate changes in educational direction - □ Achieving a very high success ratio in terms of young people successfully completing their high school education

 Over the past 25 years, Denmark has recognized that their citizenry is the key national resource and has purposefully invested in the high quality education and training critical to the nation's economical success.
-With their youth seen as a valuable economic resource, the Danes have been willing to make great investments in their education and training system.

 The demographic and structural differences between Denmark and Florida preclude a complete adoption of the Denmark system of high school education in the state.
 The Council does not advocate such a replication.
 However, the Council strongly endorses the value of benchmarking with other systems, both domestically and internationally, to uncover the key components necessary for high achievement.
 Once identified, these universal components can be shaped to meet the unique needs of Florida.
-The following proposal for high school reform based on the creation of Career and Professional (CAP) Academies, high standards for all students, and effective and extensive career guidance presents Florida with a blueprint, grounded in proven successes abroad, to assist students in reaching their maximum potential.
+The following proposal for high school reform-based on a strong foundation in fundamental skills, effective and extensive career guidance, the creation of Career and Professional (CAP) Academies, and high standards for all students-presents Florida with a blueprint, grounded in proven successes abroad, to assist students in reaching their maximum potential.